UC Santa Cruz Exchange Student Program

 - F-1 status students have a 60-day grace period.

 Students may not travel outside the U.S. during the grace period and return in the same F-1 or J-1 status.
-Students must reenter the U.S. as a tourist or under the Visa Waiver Program (ESTA).
+Students must re-enter the U.S. as a tourist or under the Visa Waiver Program (ESTA).
 Students considering this should discuss their plans with an ISSP advisor.

 Housing Contracts

-Students living on-campus must close out their housing contracts before their program ends, within the housing cancellation period.
+Students living on campus must close out their housing contracts before their program ends, within the housing cancellation period.
 If you do not, you will receive a late fee and will not be able to obtain your transcript.
 Contact your housing coordinator for more information or review the Student Housing Services website.
 Students living off-campus should notify their landlord or master tenant 30 days before leaving that they are ending their lease or month-to-month agreement, especially if they have given a security deposit.

 Account Charges

 Make sure your UCSC account balance is in good standing and all bills have been paid before you leave UC Santa Cruz.
-Even minor printing fees can cause a hold and the Registrar will be unable to issue your final transcript until it is paid.
+Even minor printing fees can cause a hold, and the Registrar will be unable to issue your final transcript until it is paid.
 If it is a large amount, UCSC may send the bill for collection.
 Check with the UCSC Student Business Services for more information on your billing status and account.

 Post-Departure